ppgia-unifor/resilience-bench/README.md

 ### Pattern

 Resilience strategy the client application will use to invoke the target service.
+It's an array where is possible to define several clients and their patterns.
+Each pattern (e.g: retry, circuit breaker and baseline) is an object of this array.
+To group them in the result dataset, use `lib` and `platform` properties.

 | Parameter | Type | Required | Description |
 | :--- | :--- | :--- | :--- |